WyssCenter/hybrid-object-store/test/README.md

 - Copy the `.vscode/launch.json.template` file to `.vscode/launch.json`
 - Get a PAT as the admin user from the server and set it in the launch.json file
 - Run and deub tests right from vscode!

-## Running Tests
-If you prefer just running the tests from pytest:

-- login as admin
-- Get a PAT
-- Export the env var `HOSS_PAT`
-- Login as privileged and user as well to create all accounts
-- Run tests via pytest